damindda/react-web-template-photography-free/README.md

 This is an attempt of visualising the Tower data based on the Tower Data interface.
 Angular 15, NX workspace, ngrx component store and module federation technologies has been used.

-## Getting started
+## Getting started, how to run

+- Clone the git project

+- Do `npm install`

-Run `nx serve shell` to see the projects, project should open in http://localhost:4200/.
+- Run `nx serve shell` to see the projects, project should open in http://localhost:4200/.

 ## About the folder structure and MFE projects